k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 As a side note both Exception and identifier are misspelled.

 It looks like Koowa follows a strict convention of first creating interfaces and then implementations.
-I'm not sure if I like the obsessive level of this, but I imagine it accomplishes allot though; 1.
+I'm not sure if I like the obsessive level of this, but I imagine it accomplishes allot; 1.
 Makes the core easily extendable.
 2. Makes sure there is thought put thought into API changes.
 3. Gives a good overview of the actual interface without the extra code to read.
 4. You cant have missing methods etc. 5.
 Allows class type checking due to inheritance.
 Actually that might not be accurate I cant remember if interface implementation methods are optional in PHP or not.